Júlio César (football goalkeeper, born 1979): 2013–14: Confederations Cup champion and final World Cup

 Júlio César was part of the 23 players called by coach Luiz Felipe Scolari to play in the 2013 FIFA Confederations Cup on home soil.
 He played three matches in Group A and kept two clean sheets; the first in the opening match against Japan (3–0) and the second against Mexico (2–0).
 In the semifinal against Uruguay, Júlio César saved a penalty kick taken by Diego Forlán in the 14th minute.
 Brazil went to win the match by 2–1, and Júlio César was named man of the match.
 He kept his goal intact in the final as well against Spain as Brazil won 3–0 to claim their 4th title.
 For his performances he was given Golden Glove award as the best goalkeeper of the tournament; he was also part of the FIFA.com Users' Dream Team.
 Júlio César received the award while wearing the shirt of Iker Casillas, to make "a tribute for everything he did".

 On 2 June 2014, Júlio César was named in Brazil's squad for the 2014 World Cup on home soil once again.
 In the team's round of 16 match, Júlio César saved from Mauricio Pinilla and Alexis Sánchez in the penalty shootout against Chile, sending Brazil through to a quarter-final against Colombia.
 His efforts earned him the Man of the Match award.
-However, he conceded five goals against Germany in the first half of the semi-final that the Germans won 7–1, and after Brazil lost 3–0 to the Netherlands in the third-place play-off match, Júlio César retired from the national team.
+However, he conceded seven goals against Germany in the semi-final that the Germans won 7–1, and after Brazil lost 3–0 to the Netherlands in the third-place play-off match, Júlio César retired from the national team.